The 2019 call for the BBSRC-funded Research Experience Placement scheme for undegraduate students is now open.

-About the REPs:
+About the REPs in general:

 Funded by the BBSRC, EASTBIO allocates several Research Experience Placements awards annually to excellent undergraduate students during the summer holiday.
 The scheme aims to provide students with a first-hand opportunity to experience research in a British lab, thus encouraging them to consider a career in scientific research.